-We seek to provide maximum freedom for intellectual exploration and innovative thinking.
-Proposals for Exploratory Seminars
+We seek to provide maximum freedom for early-stage intellectual exploration and innovative thinking.

-- may reflect any subject matter or disciplinary concentration and may involve single disciplines or multidisciplinary groups;
+- reflect any subject matter or disciplinary concentration, and involve single disciplines or multidisciplinary groups

-Radcliffe does not fund larger, more formal meetings like conferences under this program, and Exploratory Seminars are not public events.
+The Radcliffe Institute does not fund larger, more formal meetings like conferences under this program.
+All exploratory seminars take place at the Radcliffe Institute.

 Please note that successful applicants do not receive a grant.
 Funding is provided through the Institute to support the program here.

 A brief report by the program leader on the outcomes of the exploratory seminar is expected within one month of its conclusion.
 We want to learn, as relevant, about how your exploratory seminar affects academic research, classroom teaching, public policy formation, and societal discussion.
 To help make this as easy as possible a template for the report will be sent to you.